Unix and GNU/Linux Docs - Listed and Explained

 New Age Examples for Man and Info Pages

-Newcomers who find manpages too complicated or lacking examples have three separate, new-age supplements available: tldr, bropages, and cheat.
-These tools provide practical examples in man-like format, of which program tldr conveniently exists as a Debian package: sudo apt install tldr.
+Users who find manpages too complicated or lacking examples now have three separate, new-age supplements available: tldr, bropages, and cheat.

 Directory /usr/share/doc/